Altalogy/a6y-react-auth/a6y-react-auth/README.md

 --- | --- | ---
 [provider]|string|It determines type of social auth provider.
 Available `facebook` or `google` [appId]|string|The app id or client id required by provider.
+[federatedIdentites]|boolean|Set to true if you want to log in with Federated Identites.
+Otherwise, it logs the user with User Pool.

 **consents**
 param | type | description